Cauliflower Cheese Soup

 One of their most popular dishes is by far the Cafe Zupas Wisconsin Cauliflower soup.
 I’m guilty of ordering it almost every time we go in, along with the rest of my family.
 It checks all of the flavor boxes.
 Loaded with blended cauliflower, creamy melted cheese, and topped with crispy bacon pieces.
 A winner all-around and super simple to make at home!

-Zupas Wisconsin Cauliflower Soup Ingredients
+Cauliflower Cheese Soup Ingredients

 You know I love shortcuts, and this recipe has a list of them that will make prep a breeze!
 Here are a few key ingredients and substitution ideas.
 For a full list and measurements see the recipe card below.